-- Take into consideration each partner country's laws such as their patent law, copyright law, and other specific legislation relating to IP, as well as any regulation of contracts, national legal provisions covering discharge of contract and potential dispute settlement methods (e.g. mediation, arbitration). - Negotiators are normally advised to think first about the practical arrangement or partnership that they want to enter into, and then to think about how that arrangement should be expressed in legal terms.
-This includes deciding what law will govern the contract (choice of law clause).
-A choice of law clause is best decided on up front in the negotiation process, particularly when contracting in international partnerships. - Where there is difficulty deciding which partner's (country) law will apply, partners could elect to choose a third country law to govern the contract.
-But bear in mind that this is likely to be more costly. - The WIPO website "Lex" is a "onestop" search facility for national laws and treaties on intellectual property of WIPO, WTO and UN member countries.
+- Take into consideration each partner country's laws such as their patent law, copyright law, and other specific legislation relating to IP, as well as any regulation of contracts, national legal provisions covering discharge of contract and potential dispute settlement methods (e.g. mediation, arbitration). - Negotiators are normally advised to think first about the practical arrangement or partnership that they want to enter into, and then to think about how that arrangement should be expressed in legal terms. - The WIPO website "Lex" is a "onestop" search facility for national laws and treaties on intellectual property of WIPO, WTO and UN member countries.